tao-foundation/open-tao-pool/README.md

     "poolFee": 1.0,
     // the address is for pool fee.
 Personal wallet is recommended to prevent from server hacking.
     "poolFeeAddress": "",
-    // Amount of donation to eos classic development fund.
-5 percent of pool fee is donated to eos classic development fund now.
-If pool fee is 1 percent, 0.05 percent which is 5 percent of pool fee should be donated to eos classic development fund.
-    "donate": true,
     // Unlock only if this number of blocks mined back "depth": 120,
     // Simply don't touch this option